gnafit/gna/doc/source/reactor.rst

 ======================

 The Gaussian peak example we have used before is a very simple experiment model.
-To include some real world experiments to analysis more work is to be done to implement the whole computational graph leading to the experimentally observable values.
+To include some real life experiments into analysis more work have to be done to implement the whole computational graph leading to the experimentally observable values.
 The graph construction may be designed to be done partially, with separate modules defining or extending its parts.
 In the end you'll again have